SESYNC-ci/basic-git-lesson/slides/collab.md

 ===

-Introduce yourself to your neighbor and split the two roles below between you.
-Be sure to watch each other perform the steps assigned to your individual roles.
+Choose a partner for this exercise and split the two roles below between you.
+Be sure to watch each other perform the steps assigned to your individual roles, either in person or by screen sharing.

-1. Owner: add your neighbor as a collaborator.
+1. Owner: add your partner as a collaborator.
-1. Collaborator: accept your neighbor's emailed invitation.
+1. Collaborator: accept your partner's emailed invitation.

 ===